systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 You have successfully customized System Initiative.
 You learned:

-* Everything in System Initiative is a JavaScript function, editable through the customize screen
+* Everything in System Initiative is a TypeScript function, editable through the customize screen
 * System Initiative is real-time and multiplayer
 * You can use Qualifications to write "Policy as Code" that executes in real time
 * Underneath System Initiative is a reactive hyper-graph of functions